Informal Probate

 - If the person who died didn't have a will, there is no dispute among the interested persons about who will be the Personal Representative.

-- You have priority to be the Personal Representative.
+- You have priority to be the Personal Representative or those with equal or higher priority agree that you can be the Personal Representative.

 - No one has objected to the informal probate or your appointment as Personal Representative.

-Some estates are small enough that they have fewer requirements and are called “small estates.”
-To determine if the estate qualifies as a small estate, prepare an Inventory of all property to determine the value.
+If the estate is small enough, it may qualify as a “small estate” which has fewer requirements than a regular informal probate but still requires filing an informal probate case and some court interaction.
+To determine if the estate qualifies as a small estate, you first file an informal probate case.
+You then prepare an Inventory of all property to determine the value.
 Then, add up the following:

 - Homestead Allowance